 - Check and re-torque crank arms and pedals, weekly for the 1st month

 - Clean with warm water and a soft towel, weekly

 - Check the computer for low battery life, weekly (pedal until the computer “wakes up”.
 If the battery is low, a “LO-BA” will be displayed)

 - Check and re-torque crank arms, pedals and mainframe nut, monthly

 - Wax the areas that are more in contact with sweat, monthly

 Pedals And Crank Arms Of Keiser M3 Black

 You can easily adjust the tension of the SPD if you use cycling shoes.
-Both sides are engineered to keep your feet firm in all range of exercises.
+Both sides are engineered to keep your feet firm in all ranges of exercises.

 Keiser cranks are curved which has advantages and disadvantages.
 The pedal axles are solid and durable that can support up to 300 Lbs of weight for pedaling on and out of the saddle while doing intense training.
 The new Keiser M Series pedals are the best in the market for their well-thought design and durability.